datalayer/jupyter-nbmodel-client/README.md

 pip install jupyter_nbmodel_client
 ```

-> [!WARNING]
-> This package requires temporary a dev version of pycrdt.
-Therefore you will need
-> to install a Rust compiler to install it.
-> Once down, execute `pip install maturin[patchelf]` and then `pip install "pycrdt@git+https://github.com/fcollonval/pycrdt.git@dev"`.

 ## Usage

 1. Ensure you have the needed packages in your environment to run the example here after.